-The New Basis Geological Resources Law is now applicable to all discoveries and use of geological resources located within the national territory, including the ones located in the Portuguese National Maritime Space (which is defined under Law 17/2014, of April 10 and comprises the seashore, territorial waters, exclusive economic zone and continental platform beyond 200 maritime miles).
-In the maritime space, mining activities shall be subject to the granting of a title for privative use.
+The New Basis Geological Resources Law is now applicable to all discoveries and use of geological resources located within the national territory, including those located in the Portuguese National Maritime Space (which is defined under Law 17/2014 of April 10 and comprises the seashore, territorial waters, exclusive economic zone and continental platform beyond the 200 maritime miles).
+In the maritime space, mining activities shall be subject to the granting of a use licence.